hackeriet/esp8266-redblue-env-sensors/README.md

 # esp8266-redblue-env-sensors

-This is micropython code for esp8266 sensors running at hackeriet
+This is (bad) micropython code for esp8266 sensors running at hackeriet

 To upload the code to the sensors, you need `ampy`.
 To access the REPL you can use something like `screen /dev/ttyUSB0 115200`